The Glenn L. Martin

-Participants will assume the roles of aviation experts involved in an effort to restore the remains of the B-26 Marauder “Lady Kate”, their jobs mirroring the original B-26 assembly workforce in Tool Crib, Sub-Assembly, Transportation, Platform Assembly, and Final Assembly.
+Participants will assume the roles of aviation experts involved in an effort to assemble a B-26 Marauder, their jobs mirroring the original B-26 assembly workforce in Tool Crib, Sub-Assembly, Transportation, Platform Assembly, and Final Assembly.
 This STEM exercise will incorporate World War II history setting the story of the aircraft, Geography setting the locations the aircraft flew, and Economics setting the tone of World War II homefront workers.
 Pre-visit preparation of students as instructed by this program’s Teacher Manual is required prior to students participating in the program.

 Beginning with the pre-visit preparation of the students at school through to the completion of the project, the B-26 Assembly Project Supports the Following Standards: